TL;DR: Made a website for optimizing Paragon cards using the GNU Linear Programming Kit and Haskell. Code available here.

 in bcheapCrit .~ cheapCrit $ build

-returns a completed Build
+The function calcIfUnder returns a completed Build if the total

-card point equaled 60, otherwise an empty Build
+card point equaled 60, otherwise an empty Build.

 From this, we can quickly calculate the highest possible DPS for any given

-of the exact power, speed, crit chance, armor pen,
+character, as a Build of the exact power, speed, crit chance, armor pen,

 enemy armor, and crit bonus points needed.

-Now that we know the best possible Build
+Now that we know the best possible Build, the hard part is figuring out

 what cards and upgrades to buy.
 Using